The Self-Preservation Society (The Boys episode): Development

 An adaptation of the comic book series The Boys was initially developed as a feature-length film in 2008.
 However, after several failed attempts to produce the film causing it to be in development hell for several years, the plans for a film were scrapped in favor of a television series.
-In 2016, it was announced that the show would be developed by Cinemax, with Erick Kripke being hired to serve as the series showrunner and head writer, alongside Evan Goldberg, and Seth Rogen who would direct the pilot episode.
+In 2016, it was announced that the show would be developed by Cinemax, with Eric Kripke being hired to serve as the series showrunner and head writer, alongside Evan Goldberg, and Seth Rogen who would direct the pilot episode.
 In November 2017, Amazon acquired the rights to develop the show, announcing that they would be producing over eight episodes for the first season, while confirming that the previously announced creative team would still be attached to the series.
 The episode titled "The Self-Preservation Society" was written by Craig Rosenberg & Ellie Monahan, and directed by Dan Attias.
 The episode is titled from issues #31–34 as well as sixth volume of the comic book series.